Arriving to D&D by Bus in Honduras:

 2. There is a bus that passes 300 meters from our door anywhere from 6-6:45am and will take you directly to the Mercado Mama Chepa in Tegucigalpa.
 This bus picks you up from the opposite side of the street to where you got dropped off for D&D. (Hint: the bus will be traveling downhill.
 It is recommended to be waiting there at 6:00 am.
 Current cost is 150L and should get you there between 10:30-11am.

 3. Tegucigalpa does not have a central bus terminal like Tegucigalpa.
 Fortunately, though, where you will get dropped off is only a 5-to-10 min. walk to your next bus.
 You’ll want to look up Transport Blanquita Express (click here for a screenshot of the location).
 As you get close to the bus you’ll have a swarm of people come at you saying Choluteca (your next stop).
-It’s 100L to get a new A/C bus.
+It’s 115L to get a new A/C bus.
 That ride takes a good 2 to 3 hours depending on traffic.

 4. Once you get to Choluteca you’ll need to get a colectivo to the border town of Guasaule which costs 40L.
 Once again, this is an easy transfer—as you get off the bus you basically just have to walk across the road to the bus terminal (click here for a screenshot of the location) and someone will ask where you’re going.
 Just say Guasaule (gwa-saw-lay) and they will direct you.
 This is about a 45 min. ride.

 5. The colectivo drops you off just in front of immigration.
 There will be touts trying to say you need to get a ride to immigration and how it is 1km away though it is only about a 200-meter walk.
 Go through immigration for Honduras (no exit fee) then, to repeat, you just walk over the bridge to Nicaragua.
 You don’t need to pay someone to take you over.
 Once you cross you need to head to a green building on the left.
+Please be aware that you will need to have a photocopy of your passport as well as $12 to enter Nicaragua.

 6. Again, be sure to have filled out the online form for Nicaragua at https://www.migob.gob.ni/ because, for this journey, it is imperative that you don’t waste time.
 The last direct bus from the border to Leon leaves at 5pm and cost $2 US.
 This bus will take you straight to Leon and your journey to Leon is complete.
 Unless you miss this bus…in which case, proceed to step 7.